AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Introduction

 Motivated by this insight, we propose an image attribution method based on \textbf{A}uto\textbf{E}ncoder \textbf{D}ouble-\textbf{R}econstruction, namely \textbf{AEDR}.
 Unlike existing gradient-guided approaches that utilize single reconstruction loss, AEDR employs the loss ratio from double reconstructions, calibrated by an image homogeneity metric.
 This approach mitigates discrepancies arising from image texture complexity.
-Additionally, we implement a Kernel Density Estimation (KDE) method~\cite{KDE} for adaptive threshold selection, which assumes no prior knowledge of underlying data distributions, thereby enhancing the adaptability across diverse generative models.
-Our contributions are summarized as follows:

-\begin{itemize} \item We reveal that existing reconstruction-based generated image attribution methods, which rely on the single reconstruction loss, face significant challenges when applied to SOTA generative models.
-We identify a key discrepancy: under autoencoder-based double-reconstruction, belonging images show significantly higher latent feature consistency across their reconstructions than non-belonging ones.
+Additionally, we implement a Kernel Density Estimation method~\cite{KDE} for adaptive threshold selection, which assumes no prior knowledge of underlying data distributions, thereby enhancing the adaptability across diverse generative models.Our contributions are summarized as follows: \begin{itemize} \item We reveal that existing reconstruction-based image attribution methods, which rely on the single reconstruction loss, face significant challenges when applied to SOTA generative models.
+We identify a key discrepancy: under autoencoder-based double-reconstruction, belonging images show significantly higher latent feature consistency across reconstructions than non-belonging ones.

-\item We propose AEDR, an attribution method that leverages the ratio of losses from two successive reconstructions and calibrates it based on image homogeneity.
+\item We propose AEDR, an training‑free passive attribution method that leverages the ratio of losses from two successive reconstructions and calibrates it based on image homogeneity.
 AEDR performs direct reconstruction using the model’s autoencoder, eliminating the need for gradient-based optimization or additional training.

-\item Extensive experiments on eight state-of-the-art or widely used generative models demonstrate that AEDR improves the attribution accuracy by an average of 25.5\% and reduces the attribution time to just 1\% of the best-performing baseline. \end{itemize}
+\item Extensive experiments on eight SOTA or widely used generative models demonstrate that AEDR improves the attribution accuracy by an average of 25.5\% and reduces the attribution time to just 1\% of the best baseline. \end{itemize}